z3ht/haunted-tiles/README.md

 - `node` for executing client code  (client)
     - `node-fetch` for making HTTP requests
 - `python3` for running Python code  (development and production)
-- The Haunted Tiles API executes on port `8421`; ensure no other processes are using this port (development and production)
 - Environment Variables [`setup` will take care of this] (development and production) :
     - `HAUNTED_TILES_API_TOKEN` → Haunted Tiles secret key (set to: `ep1c-t0ken`)
 - `systemd` host (production)